euclidprobe/euclidprobe.github.io/pages/mydoc/05_klipper.md

 # where euclid.cfg is the filename with all the probe deploy and retract and probing macros

 ```
-Here is an example of - <a href="https://github.com/nionio6915/Euclid_Probe/tree/main/Firmware_Examples/Klipper/00-euclid_exampleV4.cfg" target="blank">euclid.cfg</a> file.
+Here are the examples of euclid configuration files. <a href="https://github.com/nionio6915/Euclid_Probe/tree/main/Firmware_Examples/Klipper" target="blank">euclid.cfg </a> files.

+Simple Version: 00-euclid_exampleV3.cfg is a generic template with hard coded position variables and simple macros.

+Version with more features: 00-euclid_exampleV5.cfg and uses array variables and more fully featured macros.
+It takes a bit more work to set up.
+Pay attention to the ```## @TODO``` statements where user input is required.
+This version is contributed by yolodubstep, and is a stripped down version of his configs.
+Yolodubstep's most current configs are here- <a href="https://github.com/blalor/vcore3-ratos-config" target="blank">Yolodubstep V-Core files.</a>.

+The best documented and most comprehensive set of klipper configuration files are from <a href="https://github.com/rkolbi/voron2.4" target="blank">deepsiks </a>
+VORON 2.4 / 350mm/ 24v / BTT Octopus / Bondtech LGX / Phaetus Dragon HF /Bondtech .4 CHT / Euclid Probe /Hall Effect Endstops

-The full compliment of various user submitted klipper files is <a href="https://github.com/nionio6915/Euclid_Probe/main/Firmware_Examples/Klipper/" target="blank"> in the Firmware Examples/klipper folder</a>.
+The other various printer configurations are in the user submitted klipper folder <a href="https://github.com/nionio6915/Euclid_Probe/tree/main/Firmware_Examples/Klipper/user_contrib" target="blank"> in the Firmware Examples/klipper folder</a>.

 ### Setting Z offset elevation